homelesshang/FIT5046-Assignment4/README.md

 3. Replace `google-services.json` with your own Firebase config.

-4. Build and Run on Android Emulator or real device.
+4. Build and Run on Android Emulator.

 ---